OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 OVpay lets you tap your contactless bank card or phone directly on the reader.

-• Tap a contactless bank card (Visa, Mastercard, Maestro, V PAY, American Express) on the pink/yellow reader when you board.
+• Tap a contactless bank card (Visa, Mastercard, Maestro, V PAY, American Express) on the reader when you board.

 • Tap again when you exit the tram, bus or metro.